bahmutov/spec-change/README.md

   // input files at least dependent on selves 'path/to/spec1.js': ['path/to/spec1.js'], 'path/to/spec2.js': ['path/to/spec2.js'],
+  ...
-  // the spec2 imports something from utils 'path/to/utils.js': ['path/to/spec2.js'],
+  // the specs spec2 and spec3 imports something from utils 'path/to/utils.js': ['path/to/spec2.js', 'path/to/spec3.js'],
   ...
 }
 ```